solana-labs/solana/docs/src/cluster/fork-generation.md

 ![Fork generation](/img/fork-generation.svg)

 Note that an `E` appearing on 2 forks at the same slot is a slashable condition, so a validator observing `E3` and `E3'` can slash L3 and safely choose `x` for that slot.
-Once a validator commits to a forks, other forks can be discarded below that tick count.
+Once a validator commits to a fork, other forks can be discarded below that tick count.
 For any slot, validators need only consider a single "has entries" chain or a "ticks only" chain to be proposed by a leader.
 But multiple virtual entries may overlap as they link back to the a previous slot.

 #### Time Division